Home » Posts tagged 'The Vitality Group'

 Included in this concluding batch is yet another wellness program debacle regarding eating disorders.
 The irony is, this one takes place at an addiction facility.
-I’m always maintained that, along with facts, integrity, math, data, employees and me, the wellness industry has no appreciation of irony.
+I’ve always maintained that, along with facts, integrity, math, data, employees and me, another thing the wellness industry has no appreciation of is irony.
 Examples:

 - The most recent Koop Award for the best wellness program went to Wellsteps, who according to their own data made employees worse;